preetdevops/interview-prep/README.md

 - Suggestion
 - Report
 - Questions according to Job Descriptions
-- Coding Question

 ### Future Scope
-We will include a bias mitigation feature, which will help candidates to identify any racial discrimination or any bias being faced during the interview.
+We will include a bias mitigation feature, which will help candidates prepare to identify any racial discrimination or any bias being faced during the interview.